Skip to content

 Eligibility: Open to all EMU students in good academic standing and guest students.

-Must be at least 18 years old at time of travel.
+Must be at least 18 years old at the time of travel.

 Program FeeSee budget sheet